Our Strategy

 Definition

-US OSHA (Occupational Health & Safety Administration) is the industry standard for recordable injuries.
-The injury rate is based on total number of recordable injuries x 200,000/total number of hours worked (employee and contractor).
-Victrex continues to be better than the industry standard after adopting this reporting for FY 2020.
+The US Occupational Safety and Health Administration (‘OSHA’) is the industry standard for recordable injuries.
+This is based on total number of recordable injuries x 200,000/total number of hours worked (employee & contractor).

 Why it’s important